GEMDAT-repos/GEMDAT/README.md

 - Explore your MD simulation via an easy-to-use Python API
 - Load and analyze trajectories from VASP simulation data
-- Characterize and visualize diffusivity
 - Find jumps and transitions between sites
+- Effortlessly calculate tracer and jump diffusivity
+- Characterize and visualize diffusion pathways
 - Plot radial distribution functions
-- Analyze results via an interactive dashboard

 To install: